Dementia

 • Ensure you know how the person communicates.

-• Work in partnership with family and carers.
+• Work in partnership with family and carers (confirm if a Lasting Power of Attorney is in place).

 • Always orientate the person to where they are.